livecodelife/fleetio-digest/README.md

 ruby bin/run_digest.rb
 ```

-You can optionally override the model or base URL:
+You can optionally override the model or base URL via command line arguments:
 ```bash
 ruby bin/run_digest.rb <model_name> <base_url>
 ```

+### 💬 Interactive Mode
+Once the summary is generated, you can continue the conversation with the assistant:
+*   Ask for specific vehicle details.
+*   Request prioritization advice.
+*   Type `exit` to end the session.

 ---